-A recent study by Gallup has pointed out that 33% of the parents have realized that their kid’s emotional and mental health has taken a toll in the US due to the Online Classes fatigue.
+A recent study by Gallup has pointed out that 33% of parents have realized that their kid’s emotional and mental health has taken a toll in the US due to Online Classes fatigue.
 Though this study is primarily conducted in the US, the results would be the same everywhere too.
-The earlier we realize the need to address the emotional needs of our kids, the better it would be for them in the longer run.
+The earlier we realize the need to address the emotional needs of our kids, the better it will be for them in the longer run.

 Results of Online Classes Fatigue

-Solution to the Online Classes Fatigue:
+The Solution to the Online Classes Fatigue:

-- Spend time reading stories with them
+- Spend time reading stories with them.

 - Limit the exposure to gadgets without adult supervision.
 We can use these gadgets to create a positive impression and provide them different experiential learning to the kids.

 - Let the child embrace mindfulness in all the activities he does so that the kid can really start to take a notice of the beauty around him and appreciate it more.

 The first thing we did is to cancel most of the online classes for my kid.
 We are only attending school and his dance classes through Zoom.
 That has given little flexibility to my child.
 Next is we removed the tab and mobile from his reach and made sure that he watches it for a limited time of 15 minutes a day.
 We started getting him connected more to his grandparents and nature.
 So slowly, we are getting our carefree and happy child back.
 It’s still a long way to go, but now we know that we are on the right track.

 Clearly, Online class fatigue is affecting our kids very badly.
 And it’s the time when the schools and parents should concentrate and work hand-in-hand about the psychological issues affecting our kids.
 Studies can take a back seat, but the emotional health of our kids is more important as we don’t want our kids to get converted into anxious, self-doubting, socially incapable adults.
 The government, schools, and parents should take the onus on them and address these psychological issues in our children at the earliest.